 6. INTERNATIONAL UX & DESIGN AUDIT

-What it is: An assessment of your brand’s visual experience at the local level including graphics, imagery, fonts, and colors based on local market preferences, trends, and appropriateness.
+What it is: An assessment of your brand’s visual experience at the local level including graphics, imagery, fonts, and colours based on local market preferences, trends, and appropriateness.

 Why it matters: Translation isn’t enough to drive lasting engagement with your brand.
 Consumer visual preferences can vary significantly between markets.
-Graphics that are outstanding for one market could be downright offensive (or just off-putting) in another.
-And in a competitive market, consumer indifference to an experience obviously based on a US English design will send your potential international consumers elsewhere.
+Graphics that are outstanding for one market could be offensive (or just off-putting) in another.
+And in a competitive market, consumer indifference to an experience obviously based on an English design will send your potential international consumers elsewhere.